mwshinn/PyDDM/doc/cookbook/lapse.rst

 lapse rate <.OverlayUniformMixture>` (which is more common in the literature).
 These can be introduced with::

-  from ddm import Model
+  from pyddm import Model
-  from ddm.models import OverlayPoissonMixture, OverlayUniformMixture model1 = Model(overlay=OverlayPoissonMixture(pmixturecoef=.05, rate=1))
+  from pyddm.models import OverlayPoissonMixture, OverlayUniformMixture model1 = Model(overlay=OverlayPoissonMixture(pmixturecoef=.05, rate=1))
   model2 = Model(overlay=OverlayUniformMixture(umixturecoef=.05))